-I continue to collect various ways for us to include pet-friendly areas in our homes.
-We all know it’s not really whether Mama’a happy – it’s whether our dogs and cats are happy.
-No “beware of dog” sign needed, as this big guy is all smiles.
-And who wouldn’t be, with his own space in the mudroom.
-Humans should be happier too – no bending down to pick-up boots.
+I continue to collect various ways for us to include pet built ins in our homes.
+We all know it’s not really whether Mama’s happy, it’s whether our dogs and cats are happy.
+No “beware of dog” sign needed as the big guy [top] is all smiles.
+And who wouldn’t be, with his own space in the mudroom?
+Humans should be happier there too – no bending down to pick-up boots.

 The base cabinet next to a doorway puts doggie in prime position for meeting and greeting.
-Notice this cabinet was designed with him in mind, as there is no knob on the front panel.
+Notice this cabinet was designed with him in mind as there is a stationary front panel with no knob.
 A washable curtain makes his den more private.

-Non-pet owners won’t understand all the beds in eating areas, but pet peeps know (and understand) they are always close by.
+Non-pet owners won’t understand all the pet beds in eating areas but pet peeps know (and understand) why they are always close by.

-Animals love and crave attention, but it’s nice to have a safe place for them to be contained when guests drop by.
-Here, a window bench at the kitchen table is nestled against a custom crate.
-Spindle doors not only allow much needed airflow, but still gives them a visual connection to those nearby.
+Animals love and crave attention but it’s nice to have a safe place for them to be contained when guests drop by.
+Here, a custom crate is nestled against a window bench near the kitchen table.
+Spindle doors not only allow much needed airflow, they provide a visual connection to those nearby.

 Out of sight, out of mind?
 We love our feline friends, but decorating obsessed humans despise the dreaded litter box.
 This blogger repurposed a vintage chest into a hidden space with an idea and a sharp saw.
 The drawer boxes were removed and the drawer fronts were attached and hinged.
 A pet door was placed on the side.

-Similar to the cat cut-out in Built-ins For Pets (Part 1), this mudroom laundry room combo has a double door entry with mat (to catch the litter before it hits the wood floors).
+Similar to the cat cut-out in Built-ins For Pets, this mudroom laundry room combo has a double door entry with mat (to catch the litter before it hits the wood floors).
 The litter box is most likely behind door #1 (to the right) and in the dead corner space.

 A modern cat cut-out graces this pair of cabinet doors.
 Notice these two examples extend to the bottom from the door as well (no frame).

-Last, but not least, an under the stair way space gives pets room to roam.
+Last, but not least, a space under the stairway gives a pet room to roam.
 A custom iron door adds a decorative touch, as does the heartfelt script above.

 Don’t miss the double duty Utility Room Tub Sink, perfect for bathing pets.